SAP-samples/btp-terraform-mooc-terra1/units/unit_3_3/README.md

 TODO screenshot

-And with that we apply the change to our subbaccount:
+And with that we apply the change to our subaccount:

 ```bash
 terraform apply 'unit31.out'